TikTok was actually a hybrid from a number of previous apps. Read on as we discuss who owns TikTok and give a brief history.

 In November 2017, ByteDance started to move into the international market as it acquired the social media site Musical.ly. for $1 billion.
 The app had many of the same features that people would recognize on TikTok today.
 It allowed people to share short, 15-second lipsync videos.

-Most of the features from Musical.ly were incorporate into Douyin.
+Most of the features from Musical.ly were incorporated into Douyin.
 The app was then shut down in preparation for the launch of Douyins international version, TikTok.

 The Release of TikTok

 TikTok was released in August 2018.
 By February 2019, it had hit 1 billion downloads globally.
-Part of its appeal was not just in the west, but other international markets such as India.
+Part of its appeal was not just in the west but in other international markets such as India.

 The platform attracts people through its extensive music library, which it leases from major publishers like Sony, Universal, and Warner Music.
 Once you find the music you want, all you need to do is press record.
 It plays through the speaker as the video starts and you lip-sync along.

 Now, it boasts a wide range of content other than music.
 You can do skits along with comedy shows and famous movies.
 Everything from cookery to DIY help clips is now posted on the app.

 Part of its success is down to its algorithms.
 The system logs your past activity to see what you will like in the future.
 Videos get presented one at a time, and you can scroll through them to see others.